KittyGiraudel/sass-guidelines/index.md

 ## Disclaimer

+First things first: **this is not a CSS styleguide**.
+This document will not discuss naming conventions for CSS classes, modular patterns and the question of IDs in the CSS world.
+These guidelines only aim at dealing with Sass specific content.

-Those Sass guidelines are my own and somehow very opinionated.
+Also, this styleguide is my own and somehow very opinionated.
 Think of it as a collection of methodologies and advices I have polished and given over the years.

-Obviously, they are certainly not the only way of doing and may or may not suit your project.
-Feel free to pick from it and adapt them to your needs.
+Obviously, this is certainly not the only way of doing and may or may not suit your project.
+Feel free to pick from it and adapt it to your needs.
 As we say *your mileage may vary*.